ChenXiao61/Img_augmentor/README.md

 ```

 ### The `ImageDetails` Class
-A container which comprises images, paths and other necessary information about the data pointed to.
+A container which comprises images, paths, and other necessary information about the data it is pointing to.

 ### The `ImageOperations` Class
 Includes mainly the different image operations and therefore the main functionality.